NashTech-Labs/SetWebsiteVariables.ado/README.md

 ## Pipeline Requirements

-The setVariable pipeline requires the following parameters to be defined:
+The pipeline requires the following parameters to be defined:
 Paramaters: